 3 Environmental Benefits of Going Paperless

-1. Decrease School Waste
+1. It Decreases School Waste

 Your school can reduce how much it contributes to waste collection and landfills by going paperless.
 This option reduces the amount of trash in landfills and creates more sustainable solutions to better support the planet.

-2. Reduce Toxins Released Into the Environment
+2. It Reduces Toxins Released Into the Environment

 Paper production creates toxic byproducts.
 Manufacturing paper can release carbon dioxide, sulfur, and nitrogen into the atmosphere and negatively impact local ecosystems.
 These substances in air particles can contribute to greenhouse gases, water pollution, and acid rain.

-3. Save Trees
+3. It Saves Trees

 Trees play several essential roles for the planet.
 They use carbon dioxide and produce oxygen, creating a healthier environment for mammals that depend on oxygen to breathe.
 Trees can improve the air quality when other processes can put large amounts of carbon dioxide into the air and reduce the quality.